idaholab/moose/modules/optimization/doc/content/examples/forceInv_pointLoads.md

 ## Main Application Input

-Optimization problems are solved using the [MultiApps] system.
+Optimization problems are solved using the [MultiApps](MultiApps/index.md) system.
 The main application contains the optimization executioner and the sub-applications solve the forward and adjoint PDE.
-The main application input is shown in [master_app].
+The main application input is shown in [fig:master_app].

 !listing test/tests/optimizationreporter/objective_gradient_minimize/point_loads/master.i
-         id=master_app
+         id=fig:master_app
          caption=Main application optimization input for point load parameterization shown in [figSetup]

-The main application runs the optimization executioner and transfers data from the optimization executioner back and forth to the sub-apps that are running the actual Forward and adjoint FEM simulations.
-Since no mesh or physics kernels are required on the main app, we use the [StochasticTools](syntax/StochasticTools/index.md) action to set up all of the nullkernels, empty mesh, etc. needed to get a MOOSE simulation to run.
+The main application runs the optimization executioner and transfers data from the optimization executioner back and forth to the sub-apps that are running the "forward" and "adjoint" FE models.
+Since no mesh or physics kernels are required on the main-app, we use the [StochasticTools](syntax/StochasticTools/index.md) action to set up all of the nullkernels, empty mesh, etc. needed to get a MOOSE simulation to run.

 The [optimize](Optimize.md) executioner block, shown below, provides an interface with the [PETSc TAO](https://www.mcs.anl.gov/petsc/documentation/taosolvertable.html) optimization library.
 The optimization algorithm is selected with `tao_solver` with specific solver options set with `petsc_options`.